Robin L. Smith, MD, MBA

 Chief Financial OfficerRead Bio

 Mr. Dickey has over 15 years of management experience at life sciences companies, including positions as a CFO, COO and CEO and board member, following a career as an investment banker.
 He has specific expertise in financing, M&A, partnering/licensing transactions and project management, as well as international experience.
-Mr. Dickey is joining NeoStem from Hemispherx Biopharma, Inc. where he served as Senior Vice President.
+Mr. Dickey joined NeoStem from Hemispherx Biopharma, Inc. where he served as Senior Vice President.
 Hemispherx is a publicly-traded company involved in immune-modulatory therapies that is developing treatments for chronic fatigue syndrome and influenza.
 Prior to Hemispherx , Mr. Dickey was Senior Vice President, Chief Financial Officer and Business Unit Manager at StemCyte, Inc., an umbilical cord stem cell therapeutics company.
 Other management experience includes leadership positions at Protarga, Inc., a company developing cancer therapies, and Locus Pharmaceuticals, a company involved in computational drug design.
 Previously, he spent 18 years as an investment banker, 14 of those at Lehman Brothers, with a background split between M&A and capital markets transactions across a variety of industries.
 He earned an M.B.A from The Wharton School, University of Pennsylvania, and an A.B. from Princeton University.

 Hans Keirstead, Phd